oklymenok/django-demo/README.md

 git push heroku main
 ```

-Open application in your browser
+Open the application in your browser

 ```
 heroku open